 It’s about time that I showcased a beer from my new home (Nottingham).
 Castle Rock brewery is the big brewery in the City, and has some superb beers.
 Their Harvest Pale is one of the best beers in Britain.

 Elsie Mo is a golden ale with a troubled past.
 For years it was adorned with a huge-titted cartoon woman.
-In 2007 the breasts were enlarged further before common sense decided that a beer label with a cartoon woman sticking her tits out was probably not going to stay under the radar of Twitter for too long, and they sensibly changed it.
+In 2007 the breasts were enlarged further before common sense decided that a beer label with a cartoon woman sticking her chest out was probably not going to stay under the radar of Twitter for too long, and they sensibly changed it.

 Check out this article to learn more (and to see the original artwork).